replab/book/sphinx/reps/construction.md

 The symmetric group provides three constructions of the irreducible representations of the symmetric group.
 Those irreducible representations are indexed by Young diagrams, which are simply written as integer row vectors.

+The constructions below are similar to the ones proposed by [Sage](https://doc.sagemath.org/html/en/reference/combinat/sage/combinat/symmetric_group_representations.html), though we wrote an independent implementation.

 ```{code-cell}
 S3 = replab.S(3);